minprog/platforms/django/lectures/sql/index.md

 <dd>

 A race condition is a situation that occurs when multiple queries to a database occur simultaneously.
 When these are not adequately handled, problems can arise in the precise times that databases are updated.
-For example, let’s say I have $150 in my bank account.
+For example, let's say I have $150 in my bank account.
 A race condition could occur if I log into my bank account on both my phone and my laptop, and attempt to withdraw $100 on each device.
-If the bank’s software developers did not deal with race conditions correctly, then I may be able to withdraw $200 from an account with only $150 in it.
+If the bank's software developers did not deal with race conditions correctly, then I may be able to withdraw $200 from an account with only $150 in it.
 One potential solution for this problem would be locking the database.
 We could not allow any other interaction with the database until one transaction has been completed.
-In the bank example, after clicking navigating to the “Make a Withdrawl” page on my computer, the bank might not allow me to navigate to that page on my phone.
+In the bank example, after clicking navigating to the "Make a Withdrawl" page on my computer, the bank might not allow me to navigate to that page on my phone.

 </dd>